Amed Rosario Player Props: Guardians vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in the league.
+- The Phillies pitching staff is seventh in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies' 4.09 team ERA ranks 13th across all MLB pitching staffs.
+- The Phillies' 4.11 team ERA ranks 13th among all MLB pitching staffs.

-- Phillies pitchers combine to give up 105 home runs (1.1 per game), the ninth-fewest in baseball.
+- Phillies pitchers combine to give up the sixth-fewest home runs in baseball (105 total, 1.1 per game).

-- His most recent appearance was on Saturday against the San Diego Padres, when the lefty tossed six innings, surrendering three earned runs while giving up six hits.
+- The righty last pitched on Sunday against the San Diego Padres, when he tossed seven innings, allowing three earned runs while giving up five hits.

-- The 27-year-old has put up a 3.84 ERA and 8.2 strikeouts per nine innings in 12 games this season, while giving up a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.